umpordez/curso-design-patterns/creational-design-patterns/README.md

 subclasses.

 ## Prototype
-Speicify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype
+Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype

-## Signleton
+## Singleton
 Ensure a class only has one instance, and provide a global point of access to it.